Chris11012/Data-Portfolio/README.md

 # Data-Portfolio
-This a a temporary location for projects related to my experience in data.
+This is a temporary location for projects related to my experience in data.
+Dashboards.md contains links to published dashboards